f-droid/fdroid-website/_docs/Take-Down_Requests.md

 Please note that downstream has and will never agree to 3rd party Terms of Service, Terms of Use or similar agreements for services not utilized by downstream.
-Therefore such agreements usually to not provide an enforcible basis for take-down requests.
+Therefore such agreements usually do not provide an enforceable basis for take-down requests.

 Also please note that we are an volunteer driven organization.
 We prioritize